-SLOBS has become of the most popular streaming software – everything you need for creating quality streams and broadcasts is integrated into one program.
+SLOBS has become one of the most popular streaming software options; everything you need for creating quality streams and broadcasts is integrated into a single program.

-If you decided to build your streaming channel through SLOBS, you’ve probably come across a few problems while streaming, and I’m guessing that Streamlabs OBS dropping frames is one of them.
+If you have chosen to build your streaming channel using SLOBS, you have likely encountered several issues while streaming, and I assume that Streamlabs OBS dropping frames is one of them.

-Do not worry – even though this is a well-developed software, problems like this often occur (OBS dropping frames is the most common one) and I will explain how to fix dropped frames OBS.
+Do not worry—despite being a well-developed software, issues like this often arise (OBS dropping frames is the most common) and I will explain how to fix dropped frames in OBS.

 Dropping Frames Fixes